7 Easy Fixes to User Does not Exist [Microsoft, Outlook]

 - Do not use an account name from another type of account

-- Recover your account by requesting for a password reset
+- Recover your account by requesting a password reset

-Step 1: Ensure that your Username and ID “actually” exists
+1. Ensure that your Username and ID actually exist

-To check if the account is still active, visit www.live.com, www.outlook.com, and www.hotmail.com depending on the type of Microsoft account that used and try logging in with the associated username and password.
+- To check if the account is still active, visit the Live, Outlook, and Hotmail web pages depending on the type of Microsoft account that you used, and try logging in with the associated username and password.

-If on the login attempt the message says “an account with this email already exist” then it is possible that the email may have been changed to an Alias (this will be explained later).
+- If on the login attempt the message says an account with this email already exists then it is possible that the email may have been changed to an Alias (this will be explained later).

-A new account can be created with the same mailbox name (note that previous data such as old emails and file on OneDrive would have been lost).
+- A new account can be created with the same mailbox name (note that previous data such as old emails and files on OneDrive would have been lost).
 It is better to use new details here.

-Step 3: Attempt logging in with the primary Microsoft ID rather than an additional address
+3. Attempt logging in with the primary Microsoft ID

 This is a common error among Microsoft users encountering the error under consideration.
 They try to login into Microsoft using an email that is an additional address added to an account rather than the primary user id of the account itself.